hpxstarry/hpxstarry.github.io/_posts/2020-10-25-building_micro_services_reading_notes.md

 * Synchronous vs Asynchronous
   + Request/response - a client initiates a request and waits for a resonse.
     + Mostly used for synchronous communication.
     + Can also be used for asynchronous communication.
 Client can kick off an operation and register a callback.
+Examples are facebook APIs
   * Event based - one party produces events, other parties listen to events and take actions.
 Asynchronous; highly decoupled.
 * Orchestration vs Choreography - a process that stretch across the boundary of individual services; usually consists of multiple steps of invocation.
   + Orchestration - rely on a central brain to guide and drive the process of a flow.
 Usually work with services with synchronous model.